 A deck might be a nice option if it’s cold, but for non-white water I’d sooner just wear a dry suit.
 I rarely tackle long stages of white water where a skirt would be essential and when I bought my third Alpacka I didn’t even specify a deck.

 For a truly portable boat you’ll want a compact four-part paddle.
 I can recommend my Aqua Bound Manta Ray 220, but there are a few more out there.

-If you’re buying a packraft and you’re heavy I’d recommend specifying or adding additional butt and heel patches from new on the underside of the floor.
-The tiny weight penalty is well worth it for added durability.
-On a full-size Alpacka you can save a bit of weight by specifying the lighter (but still adequate) Curiyak floor, as I did on my 2014 Yak.
-Small rafts are back heavy, so in shallow rivers the sagging floor under the seat will wear.
-Note that the 2014 boats are a couple of inches longer at the back which helps level them out.
+If you’re buying a packraft and you’re ‘of a certain weight’, I’d recommend specifying or adding additional butt and heel patches from new on the underside of the floor as I did on my 2014 Yak.
+The tiny weight penalty is well worth the added durability.
+Even with the ingenious extended stern idea (which also acts as a skeg) solo packrafts are back heavy, so in shallow rivers the sagging floor under the seat can wear.

 The heel area at the front is actually more vulnerable, especially if wearing hard boots when striking a shape edge like a submerged concrete bridge abutment.
 I once holed my floor like this.
 A way of limiting impacts is to use a bit of closed-cell foam mat inside (right).
-It softens heel stikes with submerged obstacles and partly insulates your legs from cold water too.
-All these measures will help make your packraft last longer, because although it’s durable it’s still a very light and expensive inflatable boat that’s prone to damage from sharp objects.
-Repairs in the field are part of ownership, and can be done in a couple of minutes with tape, or over a few hours with Aquaseal sealant.
+It softens heel strikes with submerged obstacles and partly insulates your legs from cold water too.